Emergency Dentist – Midland, TX

 Immediate Care When You Need It Most

 Dental emergencies can be sudden, frightening, and often inconvenient.
-If you or your child is experiencing serious oral related pain or injury, please don't hesitate – contact Midland emergency dentist, Dr. Robert Christensen as soon as possible.
+If you or your child is experiencing serious oral related pain or injury and are in need of a “dentist near me,” please don't hesitate – contact our emergency dentist in Midland, Dr. Robert Christensen, as soon as possible.
 Our team will do everything we can to see existing patients and their families as soon as possible from the time of your initial call.
 And in the meantime, we will try to provide guidance for how to best manage your emergency and minimize your discomfort.
 We know you’ll find a warm and comfortable environment at our office.

 A toothache could have several causes, all of them potentially serious if they are left untreated for too long.
 If you are experiencing localized pain that lasts for more than one or two days, please contact us.
-Make sure to floss thoroughly first so you are able to dislodge anything that might be causing the discomfort.
+This could be a sign of a serious infection deep down in the innermost layer of the tooth that might require root canal therapy in order to fix it.
+If you feel that you might have something stuck between your teeth, make sure to rinse your mouth first before flossing thoroughly to dislodge anything that might be causing the discomfort.